uonai/Uonai/_posts/2018-05-25-eudaimonia.md

 Virtue is and always has been a hotly debated topic.
 It seems, rightly so, that everyone has their own virtues they value and subscribe to.
 Mine have shifted over time and I imagine yours have too.
 That’s learning.

-Nowadays I lean on Stoicism and the Buddhist Eightfold Path.
-I'll cover Stoicism in this post and at some point talk deeper on Buddhist principles.
+Nowadays I lean on Stoicism along with a few other systems of being.

 Stoicism has yet to fail me.
 All other ethical principles have failed me, sometimes drastically.